UMESH266/UMESH266/README.md

 - 👋 Hi, I’m UMESH HANUMANAGOUDA
 - 👀 I’m interested in exploring the world where Data Science makes a difference.
-- 🌱 I’m currently learning GenAI and have completed Data Science prerequisites.
+- 🌱 I’m currently updating about cloud computing and have completed Data Science and GenAI.
+Looking for opportunities to apply the learnings for greater benefits.
 - 🔎 You can review the recent repositories about the Data Science projects with modular coding approach and exploration of MLOP tools.
 - 💞️ I’m looking to collaborate on Data Science projects to learn the application of the same to solve real-world problems.
 - 📫 How to reach me: mail me at umesh11m266@gmail.com